Center-Abstract-Concrete-Machines/CCAM/src/content/programs/diy-eurorack-01.md

 All electronics components for the synth build are provided in the cost.
 You

-You will, however, need to bring your own soldering iron and helping hands.
+**You will, however, need to bring your own soldering iron and helping hands**.
 Limited solder, flux, and de-soldering wick will be available.
-If you do not own a soldering iron, we recommend this kit from Amazon.
+If you do not own a soldering iron, we recommend [this kit from Amazon](https://www.amazon.com/Soldering-Kit-Temperature-Desoldering-Electronics/dp/B07GTGGLXN/ref=sr_1_7?crid=3V2T0W59ICL46&keywords=soldering+kit&qid=1683133029&sprefix=soldering+kit%2Caps%2C174&sr=8-7).

 ## Open Source Hardware/Software Statement